 Significance: The continued success and expansion of specialized coordinated care programs require ongoing interagency planning and cooperation at the state level.
 Funding: State and federal State-Level Interagency Case Review MAP Team: The State-Level Interagency Case Review/ MAP Team, which operates under an interagency agreement, includes representatives of key child service agencies or programs and of families of children with serious emotional disturbance.
 Agencies represented on Mississippi's team include the Department of Mental Health; the Department of Human Services; the Office of the Governor, Division of Medicaid; the Attorney General's Office; the Mississippi Department of Health; the Mississippi Department of Education and the Department of Rehabilitation Services.
 MS Families As Allies for Children's Mental Health also has a representative on the team.
 The team meets once a month and on an as-needed basis to review cases and/or discuss other issues relevant to children's mental health services.
-The team targets those "most difficult to serve" youth with serious emotional disturbance who need the specialized or support services of two or more agencies in-state and who are at imminent risk of out-of-home (in-state) or out-of-state placement.
+The team targets those "most difficult to serve" youth with serious emotional disturbance or cooccurring disorders of SED and Intellectual/Developmental Disabilities who need the specialized or support services of two or more agencies in-state and who are at imminent risk of out-of-home (in-state) or out-of-state placement.
 The youth reviewed by the team typically have a history of more than one out-of-home psychiatric treatment and appear to have exhausted all available services/resources in the community and/or in the state.
 There typically have been numerous interruptions in delivery of services across a variety of attempted services due to frequent moves, failure to show for treatment or for unknown reasons.
 Cases reviewed by the State-Level Interagency Case Review/MAP Team must be referred from the local level.
 The state-level team identifies what has been tried and the services that have been used; it identifies what is available that may meet needs and what services/supports have not been utilized.
 The team develops a recommended resource identification and accessibility plan, which might include formal existing services and informal supports; monitors and tracks implementation of the recommended service plan and the status of the child/youth; and, uses information about the availability of needed services, success of services, and other pertinent information in planning efforts.
 As local, community-level Making a Plan (MAP) teams continue to be developed in local community mental health regions, linkages with the State-Level Interagency Case Review/MAP Team facilitate assistance to local MAP teams as needed.
-As of March 2009, the State Level Case Review Team had reviewed 11 cases, of which four cases were of youth who were diagnosed sexually reactive and also diagnosed with a serious emotional disturbance.
-A meeting was held the second Thursday of each month to review new cases and/or discuss follow-up to previous cases.
+By March 2010, the State Level Case Review Team reviewed 14 cases of youth diagnosed with SED and at risk of being placed in out-of-state or in-state residential care.
+The Team followed-up on six of these youth.
+The Division Director and another staff member coordinated and facilitated team meetings.
+Since April 2010, DMH is contracting with a Licensed Clinical Social Worker to coordinate and facilitate the meetings and reviews.
+Meetings are held the second Thursday of each month to review new cases and/or discuss follow-up to previous cases.
 Objective: To continue operation of the State-Level Interagency Case Review/MAP Team for the most difficult to serve youth with serious emotional disturbance who need services of multiple agencies.

-Population: Children with serious emotional disturbance Criterion: Children's Services Brief Name: Operation of State-Level Interagency Case Review Team and support Indicator: Continued meeting of the State-Level Interagency Planning and Case Review Team to review cases and continue to provide a social work intern for the facilitation and follow-up of cases reviewed.
+Population: Children with serious emotional disturbance Criterion: Children's Services Brief Name: Operation of State-Level Interagency Case Review Team and support Indicator: Continued meeting of the State-Level Interagency Planning and Case Review Team to review cases and continue to contract with a Licensed Clinical Social Worker for the facilitation and follow-up of cases reviewed.
 (Documentation of meetings maintained).